xujiajun/xujiajun.github.io/about.md

 * <a href="https://github.com/xujiajun/gorouter" target="__blank">gorouter</a>
 A simple and fast HTTP router for Go
 * <a href="https://github.com/xujiajun/godbal" target="__blank">godbal</a> Database Abstraction Layer (dbal) for go.
 Support SQL builder and get result easily (now only support mysql)
+* <a href="https://github.com/xujiajun/gotokenizer" target="__blank">gotokenizer</a>
+A tokenizer based on the dictionary and Bigram language models for Golang.
+(Now only support chinese segmentation)

 欢迎来到我的博客与我交流。